simonowen/pyz80/README.md

 The current DUMP address will be marked as the execute address in the directory entry of the output disk image.
-When the code file is loaded from the disk image by SamDOS, it will automatically call the execute address.
+When the code file is loaded from the disk image by SAMDOS, it will automatically call the execute address.
 Note that when a machine code routine is called from BASIC it will usually be paged into section C of the address space.

 This directive may not be used more than once during assembly.

 ```
 DEFB n [,n ...]
 DB   n [,n ...]
 ```

 Define bytes at the current address.
 Either DEFB or DB are allowed and are